Field Notes / Guide

 So people pay for two things now: skipping the learning curve, and getting someone with taste to do the steering.
 That second part matters more than it sounds, because the AI builds whatever you tell it, and knowing what to tell it is the actual skill.
 (I wrote about why "knowing what good looks like" is the whole job.)

-Here's the honest reason that's fair: you're not paying for the hosting or the software, which are cheap.
+Here's the honest reason it's fair: you're not paying for the hosting or the software, which are cheap.
 You're paying for the building, the taste, and the time, the exact stuff that makes the difference between an okay AI site and a great one.
-You also don't pay the rest until it's live and you actually like it.
 The cheap raw cost is real.
 The skill to use it well is the part with value.

 The takeaway

 If you do it yourself: a domain and an optional AI subscription.
 Call it 12 to 250 dollars for the year depending on whether you pay for the AI tier, and you can drop the AI sub once you're done.
+If that site is a business, hosting moves from free to about 20 dollars a month.
 If you have it built: a few hundred, not a few thousand.
 Either way, the era of websites costing thousands of dollars by default is over.
 The tools got cheap.
 Want the full how-to?
 Start with how to build a real website with AI.

 FAQ